Generic name: methylphenidate (oral) [ METH-il-FEN-i-date ]

-What is methylphenidate?
+What is Methylin?

-Methylphenidate may also be used for purposes not listed in this medication guide.
+Methylin may also be used for purposes not listed in this medication guide.

-You should not use methylphenidate if you are allergic to it, or if you have:
+You should not use Methylin if you are allergic to it.

 a personal or family history of tics (muscle twitches) or Tourette's syndrome; or

-Some stimulants have caused sudden death in certain people.
+Stimulants have caused stroke, heart attack, and sudden death in certain people.
 Tell your doctor if you have:

 heart problems or a congenital heart defect;